FAC8/FAC9-planning/gitbooktutorial.md

 5) In the "Add Members" search bar enter the github username of who you would like to add and select them when they appear.

-6) Click the green "Save" button next to the search bar and they should be added to the organisation.
+6) Click the green "Save" button next to the search bar and they should be added to the organisation and be able to edit the gitbook.